-Liberalisation will also present air carriers with new route opportunities and the opportunity to grow their operations.
+Liberalisation will present air carriers with new route opportunities and the opportunity to grow their operations.
 Chapter 8 provides analysis of the air service potential following liberalisation using a series of illustrative scenarios.
-In most cases, the number of frequencies operated between countries more than doubled and, in a few cases, trebled.
-Liberalisation also led to a number of new routes starting service.
+In most cases, the number of frequencies operated between countries would be expected to more than double and, in a few cases, treble.
+Liberalisation would also lead to a number of new routes starting service.

 There is always a great concern that liberalisation will harm the profitability and viability of existing carriers.
 Indeed, a common result is that liberalisation leads to loss of market share as new competitors enter the market.
 However, the stimulatory impact of liberalisation also means that the incumbent home carrier often still experiences a growth in traffic volumes despite this loss of market share.
-While increased competition has the potential to weaken the viability and profitability of incumbent carriers in some instances, liberalisation also offers a means to restructure the carrier and enhance profitability by expanding into new markets, accessing a wider pool of investment and through consolidation.
-Ultimately, liberalisation, per se, does not set off an inevitable chain of events.
+Liberalisation offers efficient, competitive carriers an opportunity to enhance profitability by expanding into new markets, accessing a wider pool of investment and through consolidation.
 The example of Ethiopian Airlines (Section 3.4) demonstrates that African carriers can thrive in a more liberalised environment.
 Whether the incumbent carriers prosper or suffer under liberalisation will depend in greater part on the quality of management of the carriers and how the carriers choose to respond to liberalisation.